Tool

 Scenarios Network for Alaska + Arctic Planning (SNAP) Tools

-The Scenarios Network for Alaska + Arctic Planning (SNAP) website hosts a variety of tools to support climate science and data exploration for the state of Alaska and the Arctic near the northern polar extremes.
-SNAP tools allow for a local focus within the broader context of climate change.
+This website hosts a variety of tools to support climate science and data exploration for the state of Alaska and the Arctic.

 Available tools include: